SageSeekerSociety/cheese-backend/README.md

 pnpm install
 ```

 You need to create a database for this backend.
-We recommend you to use PostgreSQL, because we have tested the app with PostgreSQL, and it works very well.
+We recommend you to use PostgreSQL because we have tested the app with PostgreSQL, and it works very well.

-If you want to use other database, you need to modify src/app.prisma.
+If you want to use other databases, you need to modify src/app.prisma.
 Replace

 ```prisma
 provider = "postgresql"